Mordraga/tagspeak_rs/docs/README.md

   - `[exec(code)@"cmd"]` returns exit code as number
   - `[exec(stderr)@"cmd"]` returns stderr as string
   - `[exec(json)@"cmd"]` returns a JSON string with `{code,stdout,stderr}`
 - red.tgsk → Root file marker/sentinel.
-Must exist in your project root; all file access is sandboxed to this boundary.
+Must exist in your project root;
+all file access is sandboxed to this boundary.
+- Among other features. <a href="Tagspeak_101.md">Refer to Tagspeak_101.md for more info </a>

 ...